Thiamine diphosphokinase

-Thus, the two substrates of this enzyme are ATP and thiamine, whereas its two products are AMP and thiamine diphosphate.
+The enzyme characterised from rat liver and yeast converts thiamine to thiamine pyrophosphate by transferring a pyrophosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine monophosphate (AMP).

-This enzyme belongs to the family of transferases, specifically those transferring two phosphorus-containing groups (diphosphotransferases).
+This enzyme is a transferase, specifically one transferring two phosphorus-containing groups (diphosphotransferases).
 The systematic name of this enzyme class is ATP:thiamine diphosphotransferase.
 Other names in common use include thiamin kinase, thiamine pyrophosphokinase, ATP:thiamin pyrophosphotransferase, thiamin pyrophosphokinase, thiamin pyrophosphotransferase, thiaminokinase, thiamin:ATP pyrophosphotransferase, and TPTase.
-This enzyme participates in thiamine metabolism.